-Under section 60(5) of the Ordinance, an applicant for a defensive trade mark must have a prior registration of the same mark in Hong Kong.
+Under section 60(5) of the Ordinance, an applicant for a defensive trade mark must have a prior registration of the same mark in the Hong Kong SAR.
 The defensive trade mark application will be refused unless there is such a prior registration.